AMTAGVI® delivered deep and durable responses as a one-time treatment1

 You may report side effects to Iovance at 1-833-400-46821-833-400-4682, or to the FDA, at 1-800-FDA-10881-800-FDA-1088 or at www.fda.gov/medwatch.

-Please see accompanying Full Prescribing Information and Patient Information, including Boxed WARNINGS, for additional Important Safety Information.
+Please see Full Prescribing Information, including BOXED WARNINGS, for additional Important Safety Information.